ucsb-cs156-w24/proj-gauchoride-w24-7pm-1/issues/issue02_codecov_token.md

    Copy the Markdown for the badge.

-   Put it in your README.md.
+   Put it at the beginning of your README.md under the first header.
 (Make a branch and do a PR for this, even though it may seem like a trivial change.
 It's good to practice the mechanics here, since you'll need to do them many times in this course.)